MinLabColumbia/PLANCK/README.md

 Demo
 -----------
 1. Create a Python environment and install dependencies.
 Installing `torch` should follow the instructions for your CUDA version.
-Example (CPU-only):
+Example:

 ```bash
 python -m venv venv